 Instead of offering vanilla note-perfect replications of The Rolling Stones’ music, Ward has chosen to examine the essence of what makes the songs great.
 Especially on Ruby Tuesday, where he’s laid bare the composition’s soul.
 “When I started the band, I thought: ‘I’d love to put my own swing on that song.’
 I wanted to do it in a more spiritual, melodic way.
 The original goes much faster.
 I decided to take away the layers.”
 What he’s produced is gentle, organic and expressive, breathing new life into a classic.
 His version of Ruby Tuesday is dedicated to one of its original creators, Brian Jones.
 “I do feel sorry for him really.
 He formed the band, he chose the name and chose the music.
 Then he was just sacked from his band.
 I never think he got the full pat on the back that he deserves.”

 The video has borrowed from a 1966 vampire film, giving an ethereal accompaniment to the song.
 “I saw it, and thought: ‘That is so heavenly.’”
 Now Ward is intending to do some unplugged stuff, as soon as lockdown lifts itself.
 Then there will be a chance to head out on the road again, to showcase some of Stonewall Garden’s music – especially his upcoming self-penned release Make Me An Offer which is coming soon.
-He’s also reforming The Stains for a selection of shows, with a new and exciting line-up.

 He’s got plenty of advice for anyone hoping to get into the music industry.
 And it seems belief and perseverance are key.
 “When I started, you banged on doors.
 Just don’t give up.
 If you’ve got passion, drive and a dream, never give up.
 And, if you’ve got faith, it goes a long way in life.
 Along the road, I had lots of bumps, but I never gave up.
 And I haven’t finished with music.”